The Brazilian Tanager (Ramphocelus bresilius) is a medium-sized bird in the Thraupidae family.

-The Scarlet Tanager male is crimson-red with black wings and a black tail.
+The Brazilian Tanager male is crimson-red with black wings and a black tail.
 The female is olive on her upperparts and yellowish on her underparts with yellow-olive wings and tail.
 In winter, the male looks similar to the female, except that its wings and tail remain darker.
 Both the male and female have a pale, stout, smooth beak, pale legs, and small dark eyes.

 It grows to 16-19 centimetres (6-8 inches) tall.
 Its wingspan is 25-30 centimetres (10-12 inches).